akiomiyao/ped/README.md

 # PED : Polymorphic Edge Detection

 Polymorphic Edge Detection (PED) is the analysis flow for DNA polymorphism detection from short reads of next generation sequencer (NGS).
-We developed two methods to detect polymorphisms based on detection of the polymorphic edge.
+I developed two methods to detect polymorphisms based on detection of the polymorphic edge.
 One is based on bidirectional alignment and the other is based on comparison of *k*-mers.
 Examples of PED result and useful information are shown in [Web pages (English)](https://akiomiyao.github.io/ped/) [(Japanese)](https://akiomiyao.github.io/ped/index_ja.html) [(Paper)](https://doi.org/10.1186/s12859-019-2955-6).

 ### Polymorphic Edge